 Doctorate in Architecture

-Students enrolled in the PhD in Architecture Program at the University of Cincinnati's School of Architecture and Interior Design will study global perspectives on architectural history, theory, and criticism (HTC) as these relate to practice.
+Students enrolled in the PhD in Architecture Program at the University of Cincinnati's College of Design, Architecture, Art, and Planning in the School of Architecture and Interior Design will study global perspectives on architectural history, theory, and criticism (HTC) as these relate to practice.
 The program provides an in-depth analysis of the key theoretical concepts that underlie architectural practice, all the while encouraging students to put these conceptual frameworks to work to analyze and critically evaluate the built environment from a transnational perspective.
 The program is dedicated to situating the study of building design in a global context; it incorporates non-western perspectives and multi-cultural approaches to the analysis of the built environment, all the while examining how the process of globalization influences the practice of architecture and technological development.
 The program proudly draws on SAID’s world-renowned reputation as a leader in cooperative education and the outstanding scholarship of its faculty who are prolific scholars in the field of architecture history, theory, and criticism.

 Career opportunities for graduates of the PhD in architecture lie in architectural education, architectural consultation, policy, journalism, museum curatorship, historic preservation, cultural advocacy and administration.